FHIR/GoFSH/README.md

 # Installation for GoFSH Users

 GoFSH requires [Node.js](https://nodejs.org/) to be installed on the user's system.
-Users should install Node.js 12 (LTS), although the previous LTS version (Node.js 10) is also expected to work.
+Users should install Node.js 18.
+Although previous versions of Node.js may work, they are not officially supported.

 Once Node.js is installed, run the following command to install or update GoFSH: